-You might get an error when you try to edit the LMHOSTS or HOSTS file in Microsoft Windows 10 that says one of the following:
+Encountering an error while attempting to edit the LMHOSTS or HOSTS file in Microsoft Windows 11 is a common issue.
+You may come across one of the following messages:

 Allow Access One Time

 - Select “Start” > “All Programs” > “Accessories“.